gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 construction.
 It did take some time, by demonstration, for people to witness the comfort of such adobe abodes and start asking for one to be designed and built for themselves.

 {{< figure src="/images/essays/14 Himachal, Kangra, new mud houses 24.png" caption="Adapted mud house at Kangra.
 Didi Contractor’s revival of the traditional Kangra houses made of mud, bamboo, wood and stone – adapted to the scale of modern houses – has become a movement in Kangra, Himachal Pradesh.
-One such house made by her." width="100%" >}}
+One such house made by her." width="100%" class="essay-image" >}}

 The most notable mud house in Kangra is that of Norah Richards, who spent sixty years there promoting drama and culture.
 Her estate is at Andretta and many artists also set up